benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 email address `fred@example.com`.

 Multiple `<domain>` elements may be included, which means that the configuration is valid for all of these domains.
-Their order has no meaning - you may sort them by number of users, importance to the provider, or alphabethically.
+Their order has no meaning - they may be sorted by number of users, importance to the provider, or alphabethically.

 `<domain purpose="mx">` specifies the domain name of the MX server